peterdamicone/2019-okcoders-javascript-1/README.md

 ### What I hope to get out of the class:

-A deepter knowledge of HTML/CSS/Javascript to begin my own projects and client projects.
-I plan on gaining more clients.
-I also want to be able to plug into the OSU dev team when they need ad-related web things.
+A deepter knowledge of HTML/CSS/Javascript with the goal to gain a loyal freelance client base.
+Additionally, I work alongside the front-end dev team of OSU.
+My goal is to develop my skills enough so their team lead feels comfortible enough with me to allow me to work on the anything advertising related.
 I also would like to get better at GTM and GA with Javascript and other languages learned in this.